Pair up with a new wine for Thanksgiving

 The West's Tempranillos make a great holiday match

-Recently I made an only-at- Sunset discovery ("only" because it required a test kitchen down the hall producing Thanksgiving dinner in July): There's a wine that can multitask through all the challenging spicy, sweet, and savory sides of a turkey dinner, traditional or not, and be just plain yummy at the same time.
+Recently I made an only-at- Sunset discovery (“only” because it required a test kitchen down the hall producing Thanksgiving dinner in July): There’s a Thanksgiving wine that can multitask through all the challenging spicy, sweet, and savory sides of a turkey dinner, traditional or not, and be just plain yummy at the same time.

 The wine is Tempranillo, the most important red grape in Spain, and it’s starting to appear more and more from West Coast vineyards.